project2051/docker-workshop/03_Commit/Immutable.md

 # Namespace additional explanation
 #### Namespace explanation

-When you run docker container it creates new namespace.
-The command from docker run becomes root process with two PIDs - PID 1 in just created namespace and ephemeral PID visible from parent namespace.
-You cannot view or affect siblings nor parent process in new namespace.

-Every new container will have PID 1

-More than that!
-Network, users, process tree and mounts are isolated by namespace.
-Now we know it's true :)

 ## PID
 When you run docker container it creates new pid namespace.
 The command from docker run becomes root process with two PIDs - PID 1 in just created namespace and ephemeral PID visible from parent namespace.